Download from Cisco DevNet.

 - Which northbound interfaces are supported?

-- How do I integrate my system to ConfD?
+- How do I integrate ConfD into my system?

-ConfD Basic allows you to include NETCONF when embedded into your product based on standardized terms and conditions.
-If you use any other interfaces (CLI, WEB, SNMP, REST) or want to modify the license terms you will still need a commercial license.
+ConfD Basic is free to use subject to the terms of the ConfD Basic License Agreement and allows you to include NETCONF when embedded into your product based on standardized terms and conditions.
+If you want to use any other interfaces (REST, CLI, JSON-RPC API (for Web UI) WEB, SNMP, REST) or want to modify the ConfD Basic license terms you will still need a commercial license for ConfD Premium.

 You can download the product here: https://developer.cisco.com/site/confD/.